Eco-tour boat gliding through a misty Sundarbans creek framed by lush green mangroves

 Climate-Ready Infrastructure

-The 2025 update of Bangladesh’s National Adaptation Plan now requires solar rooftops, rain-water harvesting and cyclone-resilient design for all new coastal hotels and marine-drive cafés.
+The 2025 update of Bangladesh’s National Adaptation Plan now requires solar rooftops, rainwater harvesting and cyclone-resilient design for all new coastal hotels and marine-drive cafés.
 Similar green-building standards guide the Sabrang Tourism Park, a 940-acre special economic zone in Teknaf that sets aside 100 acres for low-impact foreign-tourist facilities.

 3. Communities at the Centre